cj-mills/christianjmills/_posts/2020-12-20-In-Game-Style-Transfer-Experiments-2.md

 ## Introduction

 To follow up on the last post, I let the `fast_neural_style` model train overnight.
-I also got Unity's style transfer implementation working in the Kinematica demo so I could directly compare it.
+I also got Unity's style transfer implementation working in the Kinematica demo so I could directly compare it to other models.

 ## Longer Training Session Results

 The longer training session actually resulted in more noticeable flickering than the shorter training session.
 The flickering is still lower than the baseline at least.
+The model never seemed to settle on how to apply the style during training.
+The model might be able to get more consistent if I fiddled with the hyperparameters.
+It would take a long time to find the ideal values, so I'll hold off on that.

 ### COCO 2014 Training Images Dataset